gpozzi/capstone-google-analytics/README.md

 > - **`payment_type`**: A numeric code signifying how the passenger paid for the trip (1= Credit card, 2= Cash, 3= No charge, 4= Dispute, 5= Unknown, 6= Voided trip). (categorical)
 > - **`trip_type`**: A code indicating whether the trip was a street-hail or a dispatch that is automatically assigned based on the metered rate in use but can be altered by the driver (1= Street-hail, 2= Dispatch). (categorical)
 > - **`congestion_surcharge`**: Congestion surcharge for trips that start, end or pass through the congestion zone in Manhattan, south of 96th street ($2.50 for non-shared trips in Yellow Taxis, $2.75 for non-shared trips in Green Taxis)". (categorical)

+# Analysis

+## ASK Phase
+> For the Maven Taxi Challenge, you’ll be playing the role of a new Data Analyst for the New York City Taxi & Limousine Commission.
+It's your first week on the job, and you just received the following email from the Lead Dispatcher
+> We’ve been collecting trip data for ~4 years now, but without a proper analyst we haven’t been able to put it to good use.
+That's where you come in!
+> I’m hoping you can build me a dashboard to help with weekly planning and logistics

+### Protagonists:
+####  Me
+I've been recently hired as a Data Analyst for the New York City Taxi & Limousine Commission.
+It's my first week on the job.

+#### NYC Taxi & Limousine Commission

+#### Mario Maven
+Mario is the Lead Dispatcher and the solicitor of the dashboard.
+Let's take a look at the

+- Dispatcher role: Taxi dispatchers, also called starters, send cabs off to customers and keep records of all road-service calls.
+They may stay in touch with the drivers while they are on the road, communicating by phone, computer, or two-way radio.
+They help drivers with problems and answer their questions.
+For example, they may tell drivers which routes to take to avoid traffic jams.
+When drivers are involved in accidents, dispatchers call for assistance and send other taxis to the customers.

+Read more: Taxi Dispatcher Job Description, Career as a Taxi Dispatcher, Salary, Employment - Definition and Nature of the Work, Education and Training Requirements, Getting the Job - StateUniversity.com https://careers.stateuniversity.com/pages/790/Taxi-Dispatcher.html#ixzz7CltXiIUu

+Business goal: achieve operational efficiency by efficiently allocating taxis to different zones so they will have to move less to pick up a passenger.
+Pain point:

+Problem statement:
+A well crafted dashboard will greatly improve weekly planning and logistics, which is what the Lead Dispatcher will

+## PREPARE Phase

+## PROCESS Phase

+## ANALYZE Phase

+## SHARE Phase

+## ACT Phase